August in the garden

 Pinch out the tips of your runner bean plants once they

 reach the top of their support.
-This encourages side-shooting and more beans at
+This encourages side-shooting and more beans at a manageable height for picking.

 Continue to feed tomato plants with tomato feed and remove